quicwg/wg-materials/charter/charter.md

-- Maintenance and evolution of the QUIC base specifications that describe its invariants, core transport mechanisms, security and privacy, loss detection and recovery, congestion control, version and extension negotiation, etc. Addressing existing versions or if necessary publish new versions of QUIC.
+- Maintenance and evolution of the QUIC base specifications that describe its invariants, core transport mechanisms, security and privacy, loss detection and recovery, congestion control, version and extension negotiation, etc. This includes the specification of new versions of QUIC, if necessary.

 - Maintenance and evolution of the specifications of QUIC extensions,